nbering/nicholasbering-ca/_posts/2016-10-09-devtools-disable-caching.md

 ## Caching: The Good, The Bad, and The Annoying

 Caching is a necessary evil.
 It improves web performance in ways we probably don't even realize on a day-to-day basis.
-It reduces web traffic in the simplest and most fundamental way possible; it avoids transfering anything at all.
+It reduces web traffic in the simplest and most fundamental way possible; it avoids transferring anything at all.

 For anyone not familiar with browser caching, here's how it works in a nut shell.
 The browser makes a request to the server and gets some data.
 Maybe that data is HTML, a stylesheet, some javascript, or an image.
 The server may tag the response